 If you have been wrongfully denied disability benefits by your insurance company, or by your employer, contact Monkhouse Law today to see if a legal remedy is available to you.
-As the cases outlined in this post show, disability entitlements are not always as simply as your employer or insurance company might have you believe.
-Call Monkhouse Law today for a free consultation.
+As the cases outlined in this post show, disability entitlements are not always as simple as your employer or insurance company might have you believe.
+Contact Monkhouse Law today for a free consultation.

 Call us for a FREE 30 minute phone consultation at 416-907-9249 or submit a callback request

 - Monkhouse Law Wins Case: Employer Has to Pay Damages for Cancelled Employment Contract - October 29, 2020

 - Can You Collect Employment Insurance If You Are Terminated Without Cause? - October 27, 2020